idleberg/php-wordpress-vite-assets/README.md

 - preloads for imported scripts
 - style tags

-The priority argument allows granular control when provided as an array
+The priority argument allows granular control when provided as an array:

 **Example**